OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/setup.md

 zos init myapp
 ```

 This will create a `zos.json` file, which will contain all the information about our application.
-For more information about this file, please see the [advanced topics](advanced.md#format-of-zosjson-and-zos-network-json-files) section.
+For more details about this file, please see the [advanced topics](advanced.md#format-of-zosjson-and-zos-network-json-files) section.

 We are now ready to start [developing our upgradable application](building.md).